 If you have developed trigger finger as a result of conditions in your workplace you may be eligible for compensation.
 Call us today on 0800 10 757 95 to find out more.

-If you suffer from trigger finger and think it is the result of your working practices, you may be able to make a trigger finger claim.
+If you suffer from trigger finger and think it is the result of your working practices, you may be able to make a claim.
 It is your employer's responsibility to protect you from harm in the workplace and if they have failed to do this, then they are liable to pay compensation.

 Our industrial disease solicitors are specialists in the field of RSI and trigger finger claims and can help you to secure compensation to pay for your injury, loss of earnings and any care you may require.
-Settlement amounts for trigger finger can range from £1,000 for a relatively minor case to upwards of £10,000 for the more severe.
+Settlement amounts can range from £1,000 for a relatively minor case to upwards of £10,000 for the more severe.